 An Option To End Substance Abuse

 Crestview Recovery is located in Portland, Oregon.
 In a region where there is a lack of substance abuse treatment centers, Crestview Recovery is an oasis.
-With an emphasis on partial hospitalization, intensive outpatient, and outpatient programming, Crestview Recovery treats the entire person who is struggling with addictions to drugs or alcohol.
-Our clients include those who have a dual-diagnosis (a mental health issue along with a substance or alcohol use disorder).
+With an emphasis on partial hospitalization, intensive outpatient, and outpatient programming.
+We treat the entire person who is struggling with addictions to drugs or alcohol.
+Our clients include those who have a dual diagnosis (a mental health issue along with a substance or alcohol use disorder).

 The following is a short listing of some of our treatment programming options: